Jamie956/Jamie956.github.io/post/java.md

 }
 ```

-If the keyword static had been omitted, then PI would have been an instance feld of the Math class.
+If the keyword static had been omitted, then PI would have been an instance field of the Math class.
 That is, you would need an object of this class to access PI, and every Math object would have its own copy of PI.